abinit/abinit/doc/mkdocs-tutorials/paral_moldyn.md

 temperature will change linearly from the initial temperature **mdtemp(1)** at itime=1 to the final temperature **mdtemp(2)** at the end of the [[ntime]] timesteps.
 Here the temperature will stay constant during the whole simulation.

+!!! note

-Note that we use the same temperature for the ions and the electrons :
+    Note that we use the same temperature for the ions and the electrons:
     [[occopt]] has been set to 3 for a Fermi-Dirac smearing and [[tsmear]] has been set to 3000 Kelvin.
 Nothing prevent you to use different electronic and ionic temperature, you just have to know why you are doing so!

 Molecular dynamics simulations are always large calculations, dealing with supercells of hundreds to thousands of atoms.
 Therefore they are always